trailofbits/testing-handbook/content/docs/languages/rust/10-security-overview.md

     style H fill:#ad182b,color:#fff,stroke:#ad182b
 {{< /mermaid >}}

 Security testing would need to ensure that any `unsafe` code is [*sound*](https://docs.rs/dtolnay/0.0.7/dtolnay/macro._03__soundness_bugs.html#soundness).
-In a basic audit, one would check a weaker property: that the implemented uses of `unsafe` code do not produce undefined behavior.
-But advanced testing would ensure soundness: that any uses of `unsafe` code do not produce UB.
+In a basic audit, one would check a weaker property: that the actually implemented uses of `unsafe` code do not produce undefined behavior.
+But advanced testing would ensure soundness: no possible safe caller can use the `unsafe` code to produce UB.
 In fact, unsound code is quite a common source of vulnerabilities: code that worked correctly for a long time until a specific input triggered the bug.

 Note that detecting unsafe code in Rust is easy, which greatly reduces the security testing effort.
 On the other hand, some unsafe code may be “hidden” in (transitive) dependencies, which is worth keeping in mind during audits.